apache/calcite/site/_docs/howto.md

 ## Building from git

-Prerequisites are git, maven (3.2.1 or later) and Java (JDK 7 or later, 8 preferred) on your path.
+Prerequisites are git, maven (3.2.1 or later) and Java (JDK 1.7 or later, 1.8 preferred) on your path.

 Create a local copy of the github repository,
 `cd` to its root directory,
 then build using maven:

 {% highlight bash %}
-$ git clone git://github.com/apache/calcite.git
+$ git clone git://github.com/apache/calcite-avatica.git avatica
-$ cd calcite
+$ cd avatica
 $ mvn install
-{% endhighlight %}

-Calcite includes a number of machine-generated codes.
-By default, these are regenerated on every build, but this has the negative side-effect of causing a re-compilation of the entire project when the non-machine-generated code has not changed.
-To make sure incremental compilation still works as intended, provide the `skipGenerate` command line option with your maven command.
-If you invoke the `clean` lifecycle phase, you must not specify the `skipGenerate` option as it will not recompile the necessary code for the build to succeed.

-{% highlight bash %}
-$ mvn clean
-$ mvn package
-... hacks ...
-$ mvn package -DskipGenerate
 {% endhighlight %}

 [Running tests](#running-tests) describes how to run more or fewer